7. Package Breakdown

 9. Sales Order Management

 As for the order module, it is a space that allows you to track the items to be ordered in-store.
 It is also possible for customers to make product requests.
 For example, when a new camera appears in store (or on the market) and a customer requests to reserve this new camera when it arrives in-store, the cashier can order the product in question and notify the customer to pick it up in-store when the camera is in inventory.
 Thanks to point-of-sale software, it is therefore much easier to make product reservations and a rigorous follow-up of your inventory.

 What is the difference between a point of sale and a payment processor?

-The payment processor allows customers’ transactions to be processed, including credit or debit card payments, while the point of sale allows the transaction to be recorded.
-The payment processor processes credit card payments, while the POS records billable sales information and subtracts inventory quantities.
+The payment processor allows customers’ transactions to be processed, including credit or debit card payments, while my point of sale allows the transaction to be recorded.
+The payment processor processes card payments, while I record billable sales information and subtract inventory quantities.